spattisson/zaproxy/Docker.md

 ```bash
 docker pull owasp/zap2docker-live
 ```
-For the bare release (a very small Docker image, contains only the necessary required dependencies to run Zap, ideal for CI environments):
+For the bare release (a very small Docker image, contains only the necessary required dependencies to run ZAP, ideal for CI environments):
 ```bash
 docker pull owasp/zap2docker-bare
 ```
 The Dockerfiles can be found [here](https://github.com/zaproxy/zaproxy/tree/develop/build/docker).

 ### Healthcheck
 The docker file now supports [healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck).
-The check uses the `zap-cli status` to check that Zap completed loading.
-If you are running Zap with port other than the default `8080`, you need to set this environment variable.
+The check uses the `zap-cli status` to check that ZAP completed loading.
+If you are running ZAP with port other than the default `8080`, you need to set this environment variable.
 Otherwise, the healthcheck will fail.

 ## Usage Instructions:
 ### ZAP GUI in a Browser: